ray-project/ray/doc/source/train/user_guide.rst

    can be run concurrently with training.
 Training is no longer blocked on expensive data processing operations (such as global shuffling) and this minimizes the amount of time your GPUs are idle.
 See :ref:`dataset-pipeline-api` for more information.

-To get started, pass in a Ray Dataset (or multiple) into ``Trainer.run``.
+To get started, pass in a Ray Dataset (or multiple) into ``Trainer``.
 Underneath the hood, Ray Train will automatically shard the given dataset.

 .. warning::